A Chemical Review of Animal Tongue Functions

 In nature, many animals rely on chemical cues in their environment to locate prey, avoid predators and find mates.
 Some species in particular rely heavily on chemoreception for foraging and survival; therefore, the organs involved in chemoreception, notably the tongue and the vomeronasal organ, have evolved rapidly in these species to facilitate this process.
 Squamates, a family of reptiles including lizards and snakes illustrated in figure 1, are a remarkable example of this (Baeckens et al., 2017).

-Figure 1.
-Squamates (from top left to bottom right along each row: Sphaerodactylus cinereus, Cricosaura typica, Ameiva lineolata, Typhlops anousius, Anolis noblei, Tropidophis maculatus, Epicrates angulifer, Cadea blanoides, and Uromacer oxyrhynchus) (Vidal & Hedges, 2009)
+Fig. 1.
+Squamates (from top left to bottom right along each row: Sphaerodactylus cinereus, Cricosaura typica, Ameiva lineolata, Typhlops anousius, Anolis noblei, Tropidophis maculatus, Epicrates angulifer, Cadea blanoides, and Uromacer oxyrhynchus) (Vidal & Hedges, 2009).

 Morphology and evolution of the vomeronasal-lingual organs